fedarko/sheepgut/README.md

 **Why does this folder exist?**
-The [strainFlye pipeline code](https://github.com/fedarko/strainFlye) includes some new functionality that we implemented after creating this analysis repository: for example, strainFlye includes new decoy contexts for FDR estimation, and the ability to compute p-values for the longest gap between mutations in a contig.
+The [strainFlye pipeline code](https://github.com/fedarko/strainFlye) includes some new functionality that we implemented only recently: for example, strainFlye now supports transversion decoy contexts for FDR estimation, and the ability to compute p-values for the longest gap between mutations in a contig.

 To avoid mixing the old analysis notebooks (that use _ad hoc_ code to do various tasks) with newer analyses (that use the actual strainFlye pipeline